diffblue/gitlab/doc/administration/geo/disaster_recovery/planned_failover.md

 ## Promote the **secondary** node

-Finally, follow the [Disaster Recovery docs](index.md) to promote the **secondary** node to a **primary** node.
+After the replication is finished, [promote the **secondary** node to a **primary** node](index.md).
 This process causes a brief outage on the **secondary** node, and users may need to log in again.
+If you follow the steps correctly, the old primary Geo site should still be disabled and user traffic should go to the newly-promoted site instead.

-Once it is completed, the maintenance window is over!
-Your new **primary** node, now begin to diverge from the old one.
+When the promotion is completed, the maintenance window is over, and your new **primary** node now begins to diverge from the old one.
 If problems do arise at this point, failing back to the old **primary** node [is possible](bring_primary_back.md), but likely to result in the loss of any data uploaded to the new **primary** in the meantime.

-Don't forget to remove the broadcast message after failover is complete.
+Don't forget to remove the broadcast message after the failover is complete.

+Finally, you can bring the [old site back as a secondary](bring_primary_back.md#configure-the-former-primary-node-to-be-a-secondary-node).